maarten-pennings/Nunchuk/readme.md

 ## C64

-My ultimate goal was to make a Commodore-64 yo Nunchuk adapter.
+My ultimate goal was to make a Commodore-64 to Nunchuk adapter.
 You'll find the PCB design also in this [repo](extras/pcb).